zhiqwang/yolort/README.md

 ### Inference on LibTorch backend

-We provide a [tutorial](https://zhiqwang.com/yolov5-rt-stack/notebooks/inference-pytorch-export-libtorch.html) to demonstrate how the model is transformed into `torchscript`.
-And we provide an [C++ example](deployment/libtorch) of how to infer with the transformed `torchscript` model.
+We provide a [tutorial](https://zhiqwang.com/yolov5-rt-stack/notebooks/inference-pytorch-export-libtorch.html) to demonstrate how the model is converted into `torchscript`.
+And we provide a [C++ example](deployment/libtorch) of how to do inference with the serialized `torchscript` model.

 ### Inference on ONNX Runtime backend